By: Cynthia Rudge, DGEN

 In 2015, the FPS recognized that non-bank access to the FPS system through a sponsoring bank handicapped the new entrant.
 In many cases, the sponsor bank’s infrastructure was incapable of delivering real-time capabilities.
 An independent analysis was commissioned to study the economic benefit of a commercial aggregator for access.
 The study concluded that a market existed for multiple vendors to operate profitably and to provide access-related services to non-banks at lower cost.
 In turn, the FPS pursued the model and established the eligibility criteria with the Financial Conduct Authority for commercial aggregator’s system participation.
 Lesson #4: Independent market solutions to permit direct access for non-banks must be considered.

 Context for the Canadian marketplace:

 Since the 2017 Competition Bureau market study on FinTech, there has been little attention from the federal government on the FinTech sector.
-There is a thriving FinTech scene, including incubators and aggregators, local and international venture and private equity capital, numerous well-attended and sponsored conferences and associations such as FDATA and PayTechs of Canada.
+There is a thriving FinTech scene, including incubators and aggregators, local and international venture and private equity capital, numerous well-attended and sponsored conferences and associations such as FDATA and Fintechs Canada.
 The PayTech industry would greatly benefit from identifying a senior governmental “champion” to support their issues.

 There have been no systematic reviews of competition in banking or payments in Canada, and existing financial regulators do not have competition mandates.
 Given the oligopoly structure of the industry, this creates key gaps that warrant on-going and careful considerations.
 The similarities in market structures between the UK and Canada suggest that many of the issues of concern identified in the UK may well also be adversely impacting the Canadian marketplace.
 It would therefore seem logical to elevate competition to a higher status and form an integral part of financial/payments regulation.